-- · location (e.g. at home vs. at a child care centre) - timing (e.g. in pregnancy vs. between the ages of 0-2 years) - · intensity (e.g. weekly home visits vs. all day programs) - · curriculum (e.g. literacy skills, parental skills, or parent-child interactions)
+- · location (e.g. at home vs. at a child care centre) - timing (e.g. in pregnancy vs. between the ages of 0-2 years) - · intensity (e.g. weekly home visits vs. all day programs) - · curriculum (e.g. literacy skills, parental skills, or parent-child interactions.

 Similarly, in their review of what makes an effective early childhood development program, Liddell et al (2011) state that the timing, how extensive, and the intensity of an intervention are critical factors in the success of an early literacy program (Brooks-Gunn, 2003; Liddell, Barnett, Diallo Roost, & McEachran, 2011).
 Specifically, Liddell et al (2011) state that a program is most effective for supporting the development of emergent literacy skills if it commences in the early years prior to school and then extends into the early school years.
-The researchers also note that that the programs need to be intensive in nature (i.e. weekly over a two-year period) to show positive impact on emergent literacy development (Liddell et al., 2011, p.11).
-These recommendations make sense in the context of developmental domains in early childhood (as discussed in Section 1 of this review).
+The researchers also note that that the programs need to be intensive in nature (i.e.: weekly over a two-year period) to show positive impact on emergent literacy development (Liddell et al (2011) et al.)

-&lt;sup>40 E-storybooks have digital elements to help guide the reader, such as highlighting, speech, video, animations and sounds (Brown, Byrnes, Raban, & Watson, 2012; Moody, 2010).
+39 E-storybooks have digital elements to help guide the reader, such as highlighting, speech, video, animations and sounds (Brown, Byrnes, Raban, & Watson, 2012; Moody, 2010).